speed-optimization/load-speed-tester/README.md

 # Load Speed Tester

-Load Speed Tester is a set of scripts to measure the load spead of a URL.
+Load Speed Tester is a set of scripts to measure the load speed of a URL.

 ## Getting Started